-From the iterative process involving our broad range of partners, LEAP created a set of recommendations and next steps.
+From the iterative process involving our broad range of partners, LEAP created a set of recommendations and next steps to guide the work of residents, leaders, researchers, and service providers committed to improving health in Guilford County.
 These recommendations and next steps focus on establishing regular and routine systems to collect data and translate results into healthy eating and active living resources for Greensboro and Guilford County.
 Some of the key recommendations and next steps include:

 - Focus on Data Gaps: Partners identified key gaps in data regarding the sources of food and physical activity for people living in Greensboro and Guilford County.
 In other words, where do people actually purchase food and engage in physical activity?
-A key priority is to begin filling those gaps with local data and stories. - Develop a Community Board: Although LEAP engaged a broad range of stakeholders, partners recognized a need to develop a more formalized structure to ensure community participation and leadership.
-We recommend establishing a Community Board to advise LEAP, advocate for local priorities, and initiate and secure points of contact from multiple constituencies across Greensboro and Guilford County. - Address both Individual Behaviors and Social Determinants of Health: Many health efforts prioritize either individual behaviors or social determinants of health, but participants across LEAP meetings noted how communities and agencies need an understanding of both how individuals make changes and how their choices are often constrained by larger factors.
+A key priority is to begin filling those gaps with local data and stories. - Invest in Full Participation of Residents and Neighborhoods: Establish a Community Board (CB), a formalized group of community members representing the priorities of residents, neighborhoods, and informal local groups.